Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 Throughout the discussions below we will typically consider a classification model $F_\theta: \mathcal{X}\to \mathcal{Y}$ parameterized by $\theta$, which maps a feature space $\mathcal{X}$ to a discrete set of labels $\mathcal{Y}$.
 We use capital letters (e.g. $X$ and $Y$) to denote random variables, while lower case (e.g. $x\in\mathcal{X}$ and $y\in\mathcal{Y}$) indicates data instances. $F_\theta$ is trained to minimize a loss function $\mathcal{L}$ over its training set $\mathcal{D}_\text{train}$.
 Softmax outputs are denoted as $f_\theta: \mathcal{X}\to [0,1]^m$, such that $F_\theta(x) = \argmax_{i \in \mathcal{Y}} f_\theta(x)_i$.

-In the following subsections we provide a brief overview of five TAI aspects, whose interactions we consider in \cref{sec:pairwise}.
-These reviews are intentionally selective, not comprehensive, and focus on a limited set of topics to highlight that the negative interactions we examine are commonplace, not arbitrarily chosen from a wide-ranging body of literature.
+We first overview five TAI aspects whose interactions we consider in \Cref{sec:pairwise}.
+These reviews are intentionally \emph{selective}, not comprehensive, and focus on a limited set of topics to highlight that negative interactions are commonplace, not arbitrarily chosen from a wide-ranging body of literature.